A blue and white logo that says digital on it

 It's also content that's rooted in keywords.
 Writing content before doing your keyword research is a case of putting the cart before the horse.
 If you can't answer the question "what do my customers want?" then they're unlikely to linger on your website.
 And answering that question is closely related to knowing which keywords they're searching for.

-Finally, you need copy that presents your brand in the best possible light – professional, knowledgeable, helpful, approachable.
+Finally, you need copy that presents your brand in the best possible light – professional, knowledgeable, helpful and approachable.
 And it needs to be written in a tone that's right for you.

 As with that all-important keyword research, content needs to please humans as well as search engines.